switowski/portfolio/src/posts/2023/pre-commit-vs-ci/index.md

 A CI server solves the problem of working with someone who doesn't know how or doesn't want to configure pre-commit or any other tools on their computer.
 Hopefully, those who "can't be bothered to install a linter" can be convinced otherwise by a short conversation with their team leader.
 But for some people, especially those not very tech-savvy or working on a company laptop that doesn't allow you to install *anything* that was not blessed by a very strict system administrator (which is often equivalent to "can't install anything at all"), it might be a problem to set up pre-commit.
 And even if they do, sometimes the configuration/versions of packages can mysteriously diverge between team members.
 No one wants to waste time fixing versions of some linters when they just want to finish writing their code and go home.

 That's why you sometimes can't avoid using a CI server.
 You must ask yourself what will cause more frustration and cost you more time - making sure everyone in your projects installs and uses pre-commit or setting up and maintaining a CI server (and maybe paying some money for the build minutes).
-Quite often, a project started by a small team can use pre-commit at the beginning, but at some point, as the project and team grow in size, it's time to introduce a proper Continuous Integration solution.
+Quite often, a project started by a small team can use pre-commit at the beginning, but at some point, as the project and team grow in size, it's time to introduce a proper continuous integration solution.

 ## Combining it all together